dustdustinthewind/IntralismQoLMod/README.md

 ### Can this mod ruin my files?
 This mod should not mess with your files in unwanted ways.
 However of note:
 - The BPM tool will automatically write/read from your description, but it shouldn't cause any issues unless you're trying to break it.
 Multi-BPM/offset mapping is not supported yet.
 - This mod decrypts the save file found in `...\Intralism\Save`.
 While I'm pretty sure I correctly implemented this feature, there is very much the chance that something will go wrong.
-I have implemented a feature that will backup your save every time you launch Intralism, just in case something breaks your save during that session.
-To recover the backup, delete the broken save and change the file extension of the backup from `.bak` to `.save`.
+I have implemented a feature that keeps three save backups in the same folder as your save data.
+If a save gets corrupted, try using the backups.
+Delete the faulty save and change the extenion of the backup you want to use to `.save`.
+The `.bak_oldest` file was generated the first time you launched Intralism with mod version `0.6.3` or newer, and doesn't get overwritten by other backups.

 ### Isn't this against Intralism's terms of service?
 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
 However, I will still host the mod somewhere as long as I'm working on it.

 ### I mean will I get banned for using the mod?
 I highly doubt it.
 Don't shove it in Oxy's face though.
-There is no risk of Steam ban or VAC.
+There is no risk of Steam or VAC ban.

 ## Features
 ### Editor